Visits to museums, exhibitions, lectures, etc.

 St. Michael’s Island

-TRANSISTORs are local hubs designed to accelerate the just and equitable ecological transition on cities that is inclusive of everyone and everyone, and to bring power back into the hands of communities.
+TRANSISTORS are local hubs designed to accelerate the just and equitable ecological transition on cities that is inclusive of everyone and everyone, and to bring power back into the hands of communities.

 Baking course